-Unusual Option Activity Scanner: Uncover What Big Hedge Funds Are Doing - Cabot Wealth Network
+Unusual Options Activity Scanner: Uncover What Big Hedge Funds Are Doing

-Unusual Option Activity is a Telling Indicator of Where the Wall Street Winds are Blowing.

-My most successful strategy throughout my 18-year options trading career has been using my unusual option activity scanner to find the next hot stock.
+My most successful strategy throughout my two-decade options trading career has been using my unusual options activity scanner to find the next hot stock.
 Here’s how it works.

+The first—and perhaps biggest—challenge of options trading is understanding what an option is.

+An option is a contract giving you the right, but not the obligation, to buy or sell a specific security at a specific price over a specific period of time.
+After that period of time has elapsed (known as “expiration day”), the option ceases to exist.

 When my proprietary options screener alerts me to a trader buying 10,000 calls and risking many millions of dollars, my alarm bells go off.
 Who is buying these calls, and why is he taking such a big position?
 Does he have insider information?

 Warren Buffett, Carl Icahn and Bill Ackman are just a few of the many hedge funds and institutions known for using options to build positions.
-And for the past month the stock that has seen the most consistent and largest options trades has been Walt Disney (DIS).
-Here are just some of these large options trades from the middle of March through today:

-Here at Cabot Options Trader our tactical trades are on fire.
-From February 1 through April 1 we’ve registered 7 winning trades in a row with an average profit per trade of 35%.
-We’d like to share our success with you by giving you a chance to test-drive our trading advisory at our lowest rate.

-As you can see the DIS bulls have been actively buying calls nearly every day looking for the stock to move higher.
-And, in fact, since those trades were initiated DIS has broken out to a new all-time high!

-And while straight call purchases are bullish, the trade structure that I find to be the biggest tell of the conviction these hedge funds have in a stock is an option trade called a “bull risk reversal.”
+While straight call purchases are bullish, the trade structure that I find to be the biggest tell of the conviction hedge funds have in a stock, is an option trade called a “bull risk reversal.”

 Bull risk reversals are a favorite tool for sophisticated hedge funds and are just about the most bullish trade you can execute using options because both components of the trade benefit if the stock heads higher: both the call buy is bullish and the put sale is bullish.

-Note: *This post is periodicially updated to reflect market conditions.